Jews Along the Hocking: A History of Jewish Life in Athens County

 30,000 square foot store on Court Street to Marting Brothers out of Portsmouth after 26 years of

 business.
 The store would be known as Marting’s-Altman following the sale.
-The two twins of

-and Jean in Florida.
+to work as a schoolteacher.
 During their time in Athens, the Altmans were active in both Jewish and

 civic organizations.
 Samuel had served as President of the Athens Retail Merchants Association